elastic/kibana/src/plugins/data/server/server.api.md

     terminated_early?: boolean | undefined;
 };

+// Warning: (ae-missing-release-tag) "shouldReadFieldFromDocValues" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function shouldReadFieldFromDocValues(aggregatable: boolean, esType: string): boolean;

 // Warning: (ae-missing-release-tag) "TimeRange" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)